A young monk asked his teacher, the wise tea master Lao Cha:

 — How can I amaze the Enlightened One?
 Perhaps but only with the Yellow Tea from Huo Mountain...
 The most delicious, gentle, and rare tea in the world.
 I’m sure that if Buddha were ever to visit me, it would be solely to get a taste of this tea.

-The fresh tea is hand-picked before Guyu, the 6th period of the traditional Chinese solar calendar, which usually begins on April 19.
-It’s a standard practice to pick one bud with one leaf, or one bud with two unopened leaves, where only the tips of the tea leaves are picked.
-Fresh leaves are covered for 24-48 hours in bamboo trays after being wok fried and baked.
-The Huang Ya leaves are then baked again over charcoal until 90% dry and left to soften for 3-7 days.
-During the last step of making Huang Ya, the tea gets quickly exposed to a charcoal fire in order to increase the aroma.
+The fresh tea is hand-picked before Guyu, the 6th period of the traditional Chinese solar calendar, which usually begins around April 19.
+There are different types of Yellow tea, each having a different picking standard.
+They may vary from single bud to one bud and four to five leaves.
+After being wok-fried and baked, fresh leaves are covered in bamboo trays for 24-48 hours.
+The Huang Ya leaves are baked again over charcoal until 90% dry and softened for 3-7 days.
+During the last step of making Huang Ya, the tea gets quickly exposed to a charcoal fire to increase the aroma.
 This step is specifically unique to Lu An teas.
-The method for Huo Shan Huang Ya tea is that of someone repeatedly setting the bamboo tray of almost dried leaves over high fire.
+The method for Huo Shan Huang Ya tea is someone repeatedly setting the bamboo tray of almost dried leaves over a high fire.
 He then removes, flips, and repeats for hours.

-Harvest Date: April 10, 2018
+- Harvest Date: April 2023

-The Standard of Plucking: One bud with one leaf, or one bud with two unopened leaves
+- Picking Standard: One bud with one leaf, or one bud with two unopened leaves

-Aroma: Chestnut, slightly floral
+- Aroma: Chestnut, slightly grassy

-for each subsequent infusion
+1g per 25ml 5sec + 5sec for each subsequent infusion